 - Persistent cramping in one or both legs

-These may be indicators of conditions that could be serious if left untreated.
-Even if you aren’t suffering from lower extremity edema and one of the above listed conditions, you’ll want to consult with your primary doctor as soon as possible.
+Even if you only suffer from lower extremity edema and not one of the above listed symptoms, you’ll want to consult with your primary doctor as soon as possible.
 You may also need to see a vascular specialist who is specifically trained to diagnose and treat vascular conditions like edema, deep vein thrombosis (DVT), peripheral artery disease (PAD), and other conditions.
-A vascular specialist can help figure out what is causing the lower extremity edema.
+A vascular specialist can help you figure out the cause of your lower extremity edema.

 Treatment & Management Options for Lower Extremity Edema